adrika-mandal-tech/CODECRAFT_ML_03/README.md

 # CODECRAFT_ML_03
 Pet-Image Binary Classification for Dogs and Cats.

+Supervised machine learning is a general term for machine learning algorithms in which the training data includes both feature values and known label values.
+Supervised machine learning is used to train models by determining a relationship between the features and labels in past observations, so that unknown labels can be predicted for features in future cases

 Classification is a form of supervised machine learning in which the label represents a categorization, or class.
-There are two common classification scenarios-binary, multiclass
+There are two common classification scenarios-binary & multiclass.
 In binary classification, the label determines whether the observed item is (or isn't) an instance of a specific class.
 Or put another way, binary classification models predict one of two mutually exclusive outcomes.

 This Repository contains Two methods for Image classification of dogs and cats: